andreamiele/andreamiele/README.md

 - 👋 Hi, I’m @andreamiele
-- 👀 I’m interested in science, maths and photography
+- 👀 I’m interested in Maths, AI and Photography
-- 🌱 I’m currently learning maths and physics
+- 🌱 I’m currently learning Computer Science and AI
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on projets!
+Don't hesitate to contact me!
 - 📫 How to reach me :

 <div align="center">